hyphacoop/one.compost.digital/content/pieces/stickers/index.md

 title: Stickers
 description:
 author: Angelica Blevins
-description: Inspired by Kaoni, these stickers are cute pixelated blob emojis from the myspace era of the internet.
+description: Inspired by Kaoni, these gif stickers are cute pixelated blob emojis from the myspace era of the internet.
 Download and use them as you like!
 tableOfContentsImageUrl: ./images/title-images/stickers-cover-700x350.png
 tableOfContentsImageAlt: Stickers!
 titleImageUrl: ./images/title-images/stickers-cover-700x350.png